material-motion/material-motion/specifications/duplication.md

 ## Considerations

 Duplication is a helpful tool for separating concerns in an application.
-Take care, however, to consider the cost of duplication.
+Take care to consider the cost of duplication.

 ---